Serenity Retreat and Sustainability

 Kim here.
 I run a holiday company and as such I am responsible for encouraging people to fly.
 I've been conflicted of late, because I am bothered about the effect that flying has on the environment, yet I love what I do and know my guests get value from coming.

-So this year, I've offset all the carbon produced by flights that my guests will be taking.
+Last year, I offset all the carbon produced by flights that my guests took with a company called carbonfootprint.com.

 Now, I'm not saying that this is a solution but, for the moment, it feels like a move in the right direction.